ElMehdiBen/Py_Course/Talend/Exo.md

 Analyze which product categories are more popular among females vs male customers

-Which City code has the maximum customers and what was the percentage of customers from that city ?
+Which City code has the maximum customers ?

 Which store type sells the maximum products by value and by quantity ?